static-dev/spike-pushstate/README.md

 > **NOTE:** Because of [an unfortunate webpack issue](https://github.com/webpack/webpack/issues/2515), you cannot use the globally installed spike CLI with this plugin.
 Instead, you must install spike locally (`npm i spike -S`), then execute that version.
 Typically adding an npm script that runs `spike watch` is the best approach.

+> **NOTE:** This plugin will cause a crash if used with the source map option in your app.js file.
+Make sure the source map option is removed before running!

 ## Usage

 Just initialize it in your spike project as a plugin as such: